OpenSourceBrain/Documentation/source/OSBv1/Creating_Tutorials.md

 (v1:tutorials)=
-# Creating tutorials on OSB
+# Creating tutorials on OSBv1

 We encourage users to turn their OSB projects into new tutorials.